|Bitcoin Wallet||Specifications & Key Features||Price|

 It is an HD wallet that comes with a seed backup key feature.
 The seed key helps you in controlling and restore your crypto assets in case your device is damaged or lost.

 You can export your private keys and import bitcoins or altcoins from paper wallets.

 It is available now on Android and iOS.

 Guarda is one of my favorite Bitcoin wallets.

 It is an open-source and well-established Bitcoin wallet with an active developer community that is always innovating.

 This is a frictionless tool for storing bitcoins, as it requires no email verifications, no onboarding, and no usernames/passwords to get started.

 If you are new to Bitcoin, you will love Guarda’s very easy-to-use UI.

 Moreover, you control your Bitcoin private key and can always import it when you need to.

-Guarda is non HD wallet which provides you with a 12-word backup seed key which you should write down somewhere and keep safe.
-In case you damage or lose your device, this backup seed key will enable you to recover your bitcoins.
+Guarda is a non-HD wallet that provides you with a 12-word backup seed key which you should write down somewhere and keep safe.
+If you damage or lose your device, this backup seed key will enable you to recover your bitcoins.